Architecture

 The Long Room, Trinity College Library, Dublin, Ireland.
 Photo by Diliff via Wikimedia Commons (CC BY-SA 4.0).

-The Jedi archives of the Jedi Temple in the movie Star Wars: Episode II – Attack of the Clones look a lot like the Long Room of this stunning library in Dublin.
-It hosts Ireland’s national treasure, the Book of Kells, which is a beautifully illuminated Gospel produced at a Columban monastery around 800 CE.
+The Long Room of this stunning library in Dublin looks a lot like Jedi archives of the Jedi Temple in the movie Star Wars: Episode II – Attack of the Clones.
+The Trinity College Library hosts Ireland’s national treasure, the Book of Kells, which is a beautifully illuminated Gospel produced at a Columban monastery around 800 CE.
 The library itself came into being in 1592, as the university was founded.
-It is the biggest library in Ireland.
+It is the biggest library in Ireland!

 4. Bodleian Library